GOP’s DeSantis visits Whitmer’s Michigan, the ‘anti-Florida’

 Often saying that “bigotry is bad for business,” the Michigan governor said the state’s liberal measures will help attract socially-conscious businesses and new talent.
 Last month, Michigan became the first state in nearly 60 years to repeal a union-restricting law known as “right-to-work.”

-Business advocates disagree, saying that Florida proves otherwise.
-Florida, one of the first states to implement a “right-to-work” law that allows employees to opt out of paying union dues and fees, began advancing legislation last week that would ban automatic paycheck deductions for members.
+Some business advocates disagree, saying Florida proves otherwise.
+It was one of the first states to implement a “right-to-work” law that allows employees to opt out of paying union dues and fees, and began advancing legislation last week that would ban automatic paycheck deductions for members.

-Michigan has the 35th highest percent change in job growth over the past year at 2.1% while Florida was tied for second at 4.6%.
+In terms of job growth, Michigan increased by 2.1% over the past year, coming in 35th in the nation.
+Florida was tied for second at 4.6%.
 Florida saw the largest population increase of any state from 2021 to 2022 — at 1.9% — while Michigan’s population slightly decreased over the same period.

-Brad Hershbein, a senior economist at the nonpartisan W.E.
-Upjohn Institute for Employment Research, said “most of these movements reflect long-term trends that are tied to climate and economics more than politics.”
+Still, “most of these movements reflect long-term trends that are tied to climate and economics more than politics,” said Brad Hershbein, a senior economist at the nonpartisan W.E.
+Upjohn Institute for Employment Research.

 “Florida has been growing over decades, no matter which party controlled the governor’s office, mostly because of its climate and zero income tax,” Hershbein said.